Photo by Aaron Burden on Unsplash

 npm install -g checkapp checkapp article.mdOr start at checkapp.xyz if the terminal isn't your thing.

 Terminal. checkapp article.md is the default.
-Drop the file path, get a report in the terminal, exit with a non-zero code on failure (useful for CI pipelines).
+Drop in the file path, get a report, and exit with a non-zero code on failure if you want to use it in CI.

 Dashboard. checkapp --ui starts a local web server at localhost:3000.
-The dashboard shows reports history, lets you configure providers, tracks cost, and exports to HTML or JSON.
-No account, no login — it runs on your machine, writes to SQLite locally.
+The dashboard shows report history, provider configuration, cost tracking, and exports.
+No account, no login.
+It writes to SQLite locally.

 MCP server.
-For anyone using Claude Code or Cursor, CheckApp exposes an MCP server. check_article becomes a native tool in your agent workflow.
-Your agent drafts.
-Your agent checks.
-The whole loop stays inside one conversation.
+For Claude Code or Cursor users, CheckApp exposes an MCP server. check_article becomes a native tool in the agent workflow, so the same agent that drafts can also check before handoff.

 All three surfaces use the same pipeline.
 The CLI is the ground truth.